FrozenNode/Laravel-Administrator/readme.md

 ### 2.1.0
 - You can no longer use has_one or has_many fields in the $edit property.
 This is because those relationships require a new item to be created on the other table.
 - The number field now formats nicely in the interface
-- Added the first tutorial video to the README
+- Added the first tutorial video to the README and added the code from that video to the examples/application directory
 - Bugfix: There was a case sensitivity issue with the libraries folder because of the namespaces I was using.
 Quickfixed this by changing libraries to Libraries.
 - Bugfix: Getting model rows was calling 'SELECT * FROM [whatever_relationship_table]' multiple times.
 This should alleviate some performance issues.